 Recently, Cheng and his colleagues tested the enzyme’s effects on mini brain organoids, which are small sections of simplified, three-dimensional brain tissue engineered in the lab from human stem cells.
 They found that the enzyme blocked the virus and preserved normal brain cell formation in the organoids, which demonstrates the enzyme’s potential for treating humans with Zika.
 The research team will continue to study 25HC in the hopes of developing a more effective drug that can block Zika and other mosquito-borne viruses.

-Tags: 25-hydroxycholestrol, brain health, brain structure, brain tissue, Children’s Health, David Geffen School of Education, Ebola, hepatitis C, HIV, immune system, immunization, Infectious Diseases, News & Insights, Obstetrics & Gynecology, Pediatrics, Prenatal Care, Research, UCLA Broad Stem Cell Research Center, Women's Health, Zika, zika virus
+Tags: 25-hydroxycholestrol, brain health, brain structure, brain tissue, Children’s Health, David Geffen School of Medicine, Ebola, hepatitis C, HIV, immune system, immunization, Infectious Diseases, News & Insights, Obstetrics & Gynecology, Pediatrics, Prenatal Care, Research, UCLA Broad Stem Cell Research Center, Women's Health, Zika, zika virus